Ushers at the Charing Cross Theatre

 All plays out in a realm ruled over by the unsubtly named Andrew Lloyd-Mackintosser, and the entire show is peppered with critical references to West End culture as a whole.
 The overpricing of everything from programmes to interval drinks and public figures such a Michael Ball are all targeted, viciously but with mirth.
 It makes for a fun and frivolous evening, although some of the humour is crude and predictable.
 Ushers is perhaps best suited to those who know the theatre industry well and will best appreciate the numerous in-jokes.

-Ushers is on at Charing Cross Theatre until 7th June 2014, for further information or to book visit here.
+Ushers is on at Charing Cross Theatre until 7th June 2014.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for Ushers here: